dankuck/vue-easeljs/README-draft.md

 `frames` attribute to let the `easel-sprite-sheet` know that each position, or frame, is 32px wide and 32px tall.

-We've got a sprite sheet, but we need a sprite to use it with:
+We've got a sprite sheet, but we need a sprite element to use it with:

 ```
 // Gary.vue